 What is a Rolling Revenue Trend Analysis?

 Revenue dashboards are considered essential analytical reports and are often used by Executives, VP of Sales and CFOs to analyze trends in revenues and their causes.
-Some of the key functionality in this type of report is that it dynamically displays the past 15 months of revenues.
+A key functionality in this type of report dynamically displays the past 15 months of revenues.
 It also shows column charts for the current fiscal year compared to last year and budgets.
 Furthermore, it displays a ranked list of each major revenue component.
-Finally, in the trend chart in the upper right hand corner of the example below the report automatically predicts the next three months based on historical data.
+Finally, in the trend chart in the upper right hand corner of the example below, the report automatically predicts the next three months based on historical data.
 At the bottom of the report, below the charts, there is a numerical data section.
-You find an example of this type of report below.
+You will find an example of this type of report below.

 Purpose of Revenue Dashboard Reports

 Companies and organizations use Revenue Dashboard Reports to enable managers to go beyond the numbers and allow the charts to tell the revenue story.
-When used as part of good business practices in a Financial Planning & Analysis (FP&A) Department, a company can improve its ability to quicker and easier detect upswings and downturns in sales and other revenues as well as reduce the chances that trends and anomalies goes under the radar.
+When used as part of good business practices in a Financial Planning & Analysis (FP&A) Department, a company can improve its ability to quickly and easily detect upswings and downturns in sales and other revenues, as well as, reduce the chances that trends and anomalies slip under the radar.